Penny-Nickel/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title
+### Bikeshare project created on 10/6/22 and README file created 10/22/22.

-### Description
+### BikeShare

-Describe what your project is about and what it does
+### In this project, I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Code was used to import the data and answer questions about it by computing descriptive statistics.
+Script was writted to also take in raw input to create an interactive experience in the terminal to present these statistics.

+In this project, data was provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

-### Files used
+### Files used include new_york_city.csv, chicago.csv, and washington.csv
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+### Credits to Udacity Programming for Data Science with Python project overview https://learn.udacity.com/nanodegrees/nd104/parts/cd0024/lessons/ls1727/concepts/a0828bef-066b-4c29-8184-752ff1d2300c